spaceape/libemc/README.md

 ## 3.2.
 Support

-Servives that are made available to the server through the bridge -->
+Servives that are made available to the server through the bridge

+## 3.3.
+Sessions

+-->